Rowdy Tellez Preview, Player Props: Brewers vs. Padres

 Rowdy Tellez At The Plate

-- Tellez is hitting .210 with seven doubles, a triple, 12 home runs and 30 walks.
+- Tellez has seven doubles, a triple, 13 home runs and 30 walks while hitting .214.

-- Tellez has driven home a run in 26 games this season (32.1%), including more than one RBI in 9.9% of his games and producing three or more of his team's runs on two occasions..
+- In 32.9% of his games this year, Tellez has had at least one RBI.
+He's picked up more than one in 11.0% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.